IoannisDadiotis/fss_thesis/README.md

 * The Wifi communication between laptop and robot as well as the force control scheme is implemented in Python.
 * To read the data from the FSS with the robot not moving and connected through usb cable with the laptop, you have to pass the code of `src/mbed/Static_experiments_Nucleo.txt` to the MCU throught the online compiler.
 * For the wireless force control experiments (connection through Wi-Fi) the procedure is:
   - Pass the code at `src/mbed/Control experiments_Nucleo_follower.txt` and `src/mbed/Control experiments_Nucleo_leader.txt` to the follower and leader robots, respectively.
 Remember the follower is equipped with the FSS.
   - Run the code `src/wifi_communication/server.py` on the laptop
   - Switch-on or reset the robots.
   - To succesfully connect the robots with the laptop their IPs should be properly configured in the above files.

 ## Pubication
-This work is related with the above publications:
+This work is related with the above publication:

+* ID Dadiotis, JS Sakellariou, PN Koustoumpardis, [Development of a low-cost force sensory system for force control via small grippers of cooperative mobile robots used for fabric manipulation].
+Adv.
+Mechanisms and Machine Science 2021, 102, 47–58.
 The fabric gripper has been developed in:

 ## Contributors